whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/getting-contrarian-with-text-structured-data.md

 selection step, to produce an appropriate subset of variables for different patient encounters.
 We
 further examine these tradeoffs in experiments below.

-### 3 Directly combining free-text and structured data models
+### 3 Directly Combining Free-text and Structured Data Models

 Assume we are given both free-text and structured-data models for predicting the same target, where
 the target might be ICD-10 code “Q24.6” (Congenital heart block).
 It is certainly straightforward to